justnonamenoname/lifeticle/readme.md

 That is, the starting point is fundamentality.
 The search for an example of an entity is behind those who wish to attempt to prove that qualia are not fundamental and not unique.
 In the case of fundamentality, it is impossible to find such an example and prove non-fundamentality.
-If we assume that emergence can create qualia, then still, signals in the brain must converge at a single point through the method of generating qualia, otherwise, a binding problem arises, which makes the issue of emergence meaningless.
+If we assume that emergence (the presence of properties in a system that are not inherent in its individual components) can create qualia, then still, signals in the brain must converge at a single point through the method of generating qualia, otherwise, a binding problem arises, which makes the issue of emergence meaningless.
 <img src="https://github.com/justnonamenoname/lifeticle/blob/main/images/bind.png" width="400">
 The properties of emergence can be obtained by modeling, for example: knowing the properties of a water molecule, by modeling a multitude of molecules,